Introduction

 When water retention in the knee is accompanied by pain, it may be a sign of an underlying condition, such as chronic inflammation or venous insufficiency.
 It is essential to adopt natural solutions to promote tissue drainage and relieve discomfort.

 Nutrition, hydration, and certain nutritional supplements can help reduce swelling and improve joint mobility.
-To learn more, check out our article dedicated to water retention in the feet.
+To learn more, see our article dedicated to water retention in the feet.

 Excess fluid behind the knee

-The accumulation of fluid behind the knee, also known as a popliteal cyst or Baker's cyst, is often related to a circulatory imbalance or joint inflammation.
+The accumulation of fluid behind the knee, also called a popliteal cyst or Baker's cyst, is often related to a circulatory imbalance or joint inflammation.

-This condition can lead to a sensation of pressure, discomfort when extending the leg, and a limitation of movement.
+This condition can cause a feeling of pressure, discomfort when extending the leg, and limited movement.
 Targeted lymphatic drainage and appropriate solutions can help alleviate these symptoms.

 Water retention in the thighs and swelling of the lower limbs

-A generalized water retention can affect both the thighs and the knees, creating a sensation of heavy and swollen legs.
-This phenomenon is often linked to poor blood circulation, a diet too high in salt, a sedentary lifestyle, or hormonal fluctuations.
+A generalized water retention can affect both the thighs and knees, creating a sensation of heavy and swollen legs.
+This phenomenon is often linked to poor blood circulation, a diet too rich in salt, a sedentary lifestyle, or hormonal fluctuations.

 Natural solutions, such as adopting a draining diet and stimulating lymphatic circulation, can help relieve these discomforts.

-For more information on this condition, check out our article on water retention in the feet and on water retention in the legs.
+For more information on this condition, see our article on water retention in the feet and on water retention in the legs.

 Water retention during pregnancy: a common phenomenon

-This phenomenon can affect the knees, legs, and ankles, leading to swelling and discomfort.
+This phenomenon can affect the knees, legs, and ankles, causing swelling and discomfort.

-To prevent these inconveniences, it is recommended to adopt a balanced diet, promote movement, and choose natural solutions that contribute to the elimination of excess water.
+To prevent these inconveniences, it is recommended to adopt a balanced diet, encourage movement, and choose natural solutions that help eliminate excess water.

 IV.
 Natural solutions to relieve water retention

 A balanced diet is essential for managing water retention in the knee.
-Some foods can help reduce fluid accumulation, while others can exacerbate it.
+Some foods can help reduce fluid buildup, while others can exacerbate it.

 - Fruits and vegetables rich in water, such as cucumber and watermelon